 Sure, we all wish we lived in a giant penthouse or a large, airy loft– but when you're looking for a reasonably priced apartment in a big city, that's rarely what you end up with.
 In fact, more often than not, big-city living means settling for a pretty small apartment.

-That’s not to say that little apartments are bad, though!
-For some people they’re the perfect size, and they often have a natural warmth and coziness that bigger spaces can sometimes lack.
+That's not to say that little apartments are bad, though!
+For some people, they're perfect and often have a natural warmth and coziness that bigger spaces can sometimes lack.
 But they can also seem a bit … well, cramped.
-The great news is that there’s a certain type of decoration that can make your place seem a lot more spacious: mirrors.
-Here’s a guide to decorating with mirrors in a small apartment:
+The great news is that there's a certain type of decoration that can make your place seem a lot more spacious: mirrors.
+Here's a guide to decorating with mirrors in a small apartment:

 One of the tried-and-true tactics interior designers use when decorating with mirrors is placing them across from windows.
 This does two things: One, it reflects the outdoors, which makes the room appear much bigger (and much less claustrophobic).

 And two, it reflects the natural light that the window is letting in, flooding the space with even more sunshine than is shining in from the single window.
 This added brightness makes the apartment seem bigger and airier, and it can even positively affect your mood.

 When decorating with mirrors, there's really no such thing as too big.
 The bigger your mirror, the more of the room it reflects, and the bigger your room looks.
 So, really, big mirrors are a great option.